metayeti/YABS.js/README.md

  * Copyright (c) 2023 Big Corp */
 ```

-Variable names are arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
-They are only required to be one single word without spaces, and they are case-sensitive.
+Variable names are completely arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
+They are required to be one single word without spaces and they are case-sensitive.

 `$YEAR$` is a special variable that outputs the current year.

-If there is a shared `"headers"` entry in the build instructions file and we use variables in those, those variables will be relative to the individual scripts that use them.
-This means that every script that uses those headers has to include the matching JSDoc tags.
+If we use the shared `"headers"` entry in the build instructions file, the variables we use will be relative to the individual scripts that use them.
+This means that every script that uses those headers has to include the matching JSDoc tags, and the values can vary from one another.

 ### 5.3.
 Additional options (output filenames and compile options)

 You can use a custom output source filename by adding the `"output_file"` entry into `"sources"` entry.

 Note that `"output_file"` needs to always specify the relative directory you want it to output to (this is to prevent ambiguity in cases where we wish to output the file into a different directory).
-A good rule of thumb to follow is that when your `"file"` entry includes relative paths, then so should the `"output_file"` entry.
+A good rule of thumb to follow is that when your `"file"` value includes relative paths, then so should the `"output_file"` value.

 For example:

 ```JSON
 {